leahfitch/morbo/README.rst

 |Build Status| |Coverage Status| |Docs Status|

-Morbo is another python package for mapping objects to mongodb.
-Its goal is to provide a friendly API that includes validation and relationships without enforcing concepts from relational databases or obscuring the already very nice pymongo query interface.
+Morbo is another python package for mapping objects to `mongodb <http://www.mongodb.com/>`_.
+Its goal is to provide a friendly API that includes validation and relationships without enforcing concepts from relational databases or obscuring the already very nice `pymongo <http://api.mongodb.org/python/current/>`_ query interface.
 There are lots of existing packages for this sort of task.
-Some popular ones are MongoKit, MongoEngine and Ming.
+Some popular ones are `MongoKit <http://namlook.github.io/mongokit/>`_, `MongoEngine <http://mongoengine.org/>`_ and Ming.
 Morbo was written partly because no existing package meets all of the above goals and partly because writing it is fun.

 Example
 ~~~~~~~